-- A. The school calendar is set forth in Appendix D and may not be altered without agreement of the Association.
-The calendars for the 2009/10 and 2010/11 school years shall be negotiated by April 1 of the preceding year. - B. No teacher shall be required to perform work outside the agreed-upon school year, nor during any holiday/recess period without prior agreement of the individual involved and notification to the Association.
-The only exception to this will be the rescheduling of "Act of God" days after the regularly scheduled end of the school year. - C. Professional development programs shall be developed and implemented by the District Curriculum Committee. - D. Kindergarten classes shall be alternated for the half days scheduled. - E. Teachers shall not be required to report for work when students are not expected to attend school because of adverse weather conditions or failure of the school plant facilities. - F. When weather conditions, mechanical malfunctions and/or other emergencies act to close schools, bargaining unit members shall not be required to report for work.
+- A. The school calendar is set forth in Appendix B D and may not be altered without agreement of the Association.
+The calendars for the 2011/122009/10 and 2012/132010/11 school years shall be negotiated by April 1 of the preceding year. - B. No teacher shall be required to perform work outside the agreed-upon school year, nor during any holiday/recess period without prior agreement of the individual involved and notification to the Association.
+The only exception to this will be the rescheduling of "Act of God" days after the regularly scheduled end of the school year. - C. Professional development programs shall be developed and implemented by the District Curriculum Committee. - D. Kindergarten classes shall be alternated for the half days scheduled provided that legislation does not supercede half day schedules. - E. Teachers shall not be required to report for work when students are not expected to attend school because of adverse weather conditions or failure of the school plant facilities. - F. When weather conditions, mechanical malfunctions and/or other emergencies act to close schools, bargaining unit members shall not be required to report for work.